To travel for University business

 The fine print

 All travel shall be completed using the most economical means available that will satisfactorily accomplish university business.
-Upgrades (including extended leg-room upgrades) and Business or First Class travel are allowed only with justification, e.g.: cost savings (avoid subsistence costs/lost productivity); foreign travel (continuous scheduled flight >14 hours); foreign travel (security/sanitation/health exceptions); necessary (accommodate a disability/special need).
+Upgrades, including extended leg-room upgrades and business or first class travel, are allowed only with justification.
+Please see your Accounting Specialist before making any upgrades.

-Travelers who wish to purchase airline tickets on an external internet site (not Concur Travel & Expense) must first compare the full cost of the outside site’s fare with the fares shown in Concur, and print the list of Concur fares.
-If total cost of non-Concur fare is less than the Concur fares, travelers can proceed with the non-Concur ticket purchase using a personal credit card.
-Include itemized receipt/proof of payment with expense report and attach the comparison quote printout to the expense report.
+Travelers who wish to purchase airline tickets on an external internet site (not Concur Travel & Expense) must first compare the full cost of the outside site’s fare with the fares shown in Concur, and print the list of Concur fares so that we have proof of a comparison.
+If the total cost of the non-Concur fare is less than the Concur fares, travelers can proceed with the non-Concur ticket purchase using a personal credit card.
+The CU Travel Card is never allowed for airfare purchases.
+Please include an itemized receipt/proof of payment and the Concur comparison with your other receipts that you hand to your Accounting Specialist after a trip.
+For international travel fare comparison, you will need to call Christopherson Business Travel to get a quote.
+Please give the quote/comparison to your Accounting Specialist.
+Reimbursement happens after the trip.

-Concur Expense is used to reconcile Travel Card charges and to request reimbursement for University travel and non-travel-related expenses by employees.
-Non-employees and students use the Non-Employee Reimbursement form to request reimbursement.
+Concur Travel & Expense is used to reconcile Travel Card charges and to request reimbursement for university travel and non-travel-related expenses by employees.
+Non-employees use the Non-Employee Reimbursement form.
 The traveler’s costs cannot be reimbursed until after the trip is completed.

 Fly America Act: U.S. federal grantees and employees are usually required to conduct air travel on U.S. flag airlines.
-Learn more.
-The Open Skies Agreement provides some exceptions to the Fly America Act.
+Read this GSA web page for more information and exceptions.